jwkidd3/sb_azure/hol/04. build-mobile-app-with-web-client/README.md

 ### Use Swagger metadata and UI

-In this section of the tutorial you take a look at the generated Swagger 2.0 metadata, and then you try out a test UI that is based on the Swagger metadata.
+In this section of the lab you take a look at the generated Swagger 2.0 metadata, and then you try out a test UI that is based on the Swagger metadata.

 1. Set the ContactsList.API project as the startup project.